MicrosoftTranslator/Local-Feature-Android/Readme.md

 2. Use the documentation below and the sample app to learn how to add online and offline translation to your Android app.
 3. Start coding!

-## Local Feature

-**Translator Local Feature** works on the most recent version of the [Microsoft Translator Android App](https://play.google.com/store/apps/details?id=com.microsoft.translator).
-It allows developers to add translation capabilities to their apps, utilizing the Translator app already installed on a user device.
-If the user has language packs downloaded, the translations will also be done offline.

-Note: The Local feature is in Preview mode.
-Please do not use it for any production purposes.

-## API Usage
+## Usage

-The Local feature API is still very simple -- it currently only allows for text translation.
+The Local Feature is still very simple -- it currently only allows for text translation.

 There are only a few methods: